mit-vaas/vaas/README.md

 	go get github.com/mitroadmaps/gomapinfer/common
 	go run main.go

+And run worker in a separate terminal on the same machine:

+	go build container.go
+	go run machine.go

 Go 1.11+ may be required.
 On most versions of Ubuntu you can use this PPA:

 	sudo add-apt-repository ppa:longsleep/golang-backports